 Shots:

-MED: Footage of the robot at work: the liquid handling arms preparing the wells with buffer, water, and plasmids.
+MED: Footage of the robot at work: the liquid handling arms preparing the wells with buffer, water, and plasmids. (see table)

-MED: Footage of the arm taking and putting the plate into the thermocycler and the lid closing automatically.
+MED: Footage of the arm taking and putting the plate into the thermocycler and the lid closing automatically. (see table)

 The assembled multigene constructs are validated by analytical PCR reactions with specifically designed sets of primers (Video editor: show Figure 2d, right panel only).